faical-allou/grabchallenge/README.md

 The input data comes in a csv file, with the following columns: "geohash6","day","timestamp","demand", the file should be comma (",") separated

-This submision should be judged run on *python 3.5* on the basis of the following step by step, assuming the input file is called **input.csv**:
+This submision should be run on *python 3.5* and judged on the basis of the following step by step, assuming the input file is called **input.csv**:

 1) install the dependencies: